gkz/LiveScript/README.md

 ## Changes
 ###0.1.0
-- Renamed everything from Coco and Coke to LiveScript and Slake (have not done file extensions yet).
+- Renamed everything from Coco and Coke to LiveScript and Slake, and file extension from .co to .ls.
 Rationale: I want to use both Coco and this on my system.
 In order for there to be minimal confusion for me, I have renamed this project.
 Rationale for names chosen: LiveScript was the name of JavaScript before it was named JavaScript - thus it seemed like an appropriate name, also few if any other project are named LiveScript.
 Slake becuase lake was taken and lsake sounds bad.